kibuchijw/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 * Bash script that displays the time for 12 hoours and 59 minutes
 	* Display hours from 0 - 12
 	* Display minutes from 1 - 59
+### 8. For ls
+* Bash script that displays:
+	* Content of the current directory
+	* In a list format
+	* Only part of the name after the hyphen is displayed